 It’s also important to note that some courts will “toll” or extend a statute if a criminal case is also under investigation and requires extra time.
 Since wrongful death claims are civil matters and entirely separate from criminal matters, both types of cases can be open at the same time.

 Getting Help from an Atlanta Wrongful Death Attorney

 A successful wrongful death claim can not only give your family financial breathing room and make it easier to pay for your loved one’s funeral costs and final expenses, but it additionally sends a message the guilty party can’t ignore.
 Whether your loved one lost their life in a car accident with a drunk driver or a negligence-caused construction accident at a worksite, the individual or company that is sued can’t ignore a lawsuit.
 They will likely never make the same mistake again.

 If you have recently lost a loved one and feel that filing a wrongful death lawsuit may provide peace of mind to you and your family, don’t hesitate to get in touch with Bey & Associates today.
-We can pair you with an experienced and knowledgeable Atlanta, GA wrongful death lawyer who will be happy to meet with you regarding your case.
+We can pair you with an experienced and knowledgeable wrongful death lawyer in Atlanta who will be happy to meet with you regarding your case.
 Give our office a call today.
 We’re here for you.